EDU 302 Quiz 1. EDU 302 Quiz 1 Solved.

 - Multiple intelligence is created by Howard Gardner.

-- Age group of identity vs role confusion stage 6-11
+- The age group of identity vs role confusion stage 6-11

 - Piaget believed that all children try to strike a balance between assimilation and